 Patnem has warm weather throughout the year.
 Temperatures rarely reach more than 33 degrees Celsius (91 degrees Fahrenheit) during the day or drop below 20 degrees Celsius (68 degrees Fahrenheit) at night.
 Some winter nights can get a bit chilly from December to February though.
 Patnem gets rain from the southwest monsoon from June to September.
 The beach huts are dismantled during this time, and most places close down.
 The tourist season kicks off in late October and starts winding up late March.

 There are a few popular yoga retreats at Patnem.
 Bamboo Yoga Retreat (formerly Lotus Yoga Retreat) is perfect for a yoga holiday, with healthy food and accommodations provided in bamboo huts.
 There's a range of flexible classes for all levels (read reviews) Yin Yoga Teacher Training is also offered.
 Kranti Yoga Village Beach Resort is for more serious students.
 It offers intensive Ashtanga Yoga and Vinyasa Flow plus 200 and 500 hour Yoga Teacher Training (read reviews).

 The nightlife in Patnem is very laid back but sometimes there will be live music in the beach shacks, which encourage tourists to bring their instruments and play.
-If you are looking for a party, you'll most likely find it at Tantra Cafe and Huts.
-Otherwise, head to Leopard Valley near Agonda or the Silent Noise headphone parties near Palolem beach every Saturday.
+If you are looking for a party, you'll need to head to Leopard Valley near Agonda, or the Silent Noise headphone parties near Palolem beach every Saturday.